maurymarkowitz/RetroBASIC/README.md

 If parsing succeeds, the program (normally) begins running immediately.
 Most programs should run correctly, although file I/O is not currently implemented, user functions return zero, and INPUT statements with multiple assignments currently require returns between each value.

-If your goal is to simply check the syntax of the program, or to list statistics, use the `--no_run switch`, `-n` for short.
+If your goal is to simply check the syntax of the program, or to list statistics, use the `--no_run` switch, `-n` for short.
 This will load and parse the BASIC source, but not run it.
 This is normally combined with `--print_statistics`.
+You can also `--write_statistics` to a file of your choice, which outputs a slightly different format more suitable for automating.

 ## Building RetroBASIC

 The RetroBASIC interpreter is written for lex/yacc and is normally compiled with flex/bison.
 It has a single non-standard dependancy; it uses GLib for string, list and tree suppport.
 It should compile on any platform with GLib, and has been tested on macOS (native) and Windows (with Cygwin).
 A sample Xcode project is included.

+The project includes an xCode project, and a makefile.
+If anyone would like to contributed a VS project I'd appreciate it.

 ## Missing features and Erata